Tiago-Reboucas/teste/README.txt

 # Easy there

-## This is just an example on how to create and manage repositories on GitHub
+This is just an example on how to create and manage repositories on GitHub

+bolo